privacyguides/privacyguides.org/docs/search-engines.en.md

     ![SearXNG logo](assets/img/search-engines/searxng.svg){ align=right }

     **SearXNG** is an open-source, self-hostable, metasearch engine, aggregating the results of other search engines while not storing information about its users.
-There is a [list of public instances](https://searx.space/).
+It is an actively maintained fork of [SearX](https://github.com/searx/searx) There is a [list of public instances](https://searx.space/).

     [Homepage](https://searxng.org){ .md-button .md-button--primary }
     ??? downloads